CleverCloud/doc.clever-cloud.com/runtimes/elixir/elixir.md

 Finally, `$ mix phx.server` is invoked, and as always, you can override this behavior, either with **CC_RUN_COMMAND** where you have to specify the full command, or **CC_PHOENIX_SERVER_GOAL** where it will be a mix task by default.

-And if you need to specify the timezone of your application, you can do it with the variable **TZ** set to the usual timezone format, for instance `Europe/Paris`.
+Note: If you need to specify the timezone of your application, you can do it with the variable **TZ** set to the usual timezone format, for instance `Europe/Paris`.